(Canada, 87 min.)

 One can’t help but be fascinated by Lee’s DJs and their artistry.
 While the film remains focused on the struggles that these women have endured, there is plenty of room left to enjoy fairly lengthy samples of their musical accomplishments.
 As a documentarian, Lee has blocked out a safe space where Tygapaw can talk about being a curator at a queer club, Alison Wonderland can share her pleasure at successfully adding live instrumental playing and vocals to her performances and the Nervo sisters can let us know what it was like for both of them to have babies—and go on tour with them almost immediately.

-Taking these women as examples of DJs, one is left thinking, what would it be like if 50% of Billboard’s Top 100 were females?
+Taking these women as examples of DJs, one is left thinking, what would it be like if 50% of Billboard’s Top 100 were women?
 That’s the question Lee wants you to ask, I suppose, and she’s made a doc which makes that query inevitable.